 Under the Affordable Care Act, if a plan applies a dollar limit, it can't be less than $750,000 a year.
 With the waiver, the plan is limited to $10,000 a year of coverage with high deductibles and many procedures left uncovered.

 "They came back to us and said we went to bat for you and got you some insurance," Moots said.
-"What they did was get a limited benefit PPO that didn't
+"What they did was get a limited benefit PPO that didn't pay much of anything.

 Limited benefit plans are most often used by companies that employ minimum wage workers and experience high turnover.
 It is also used by companies that employ seasonal labor.